avinetworks/avi-helm-charts/docs/AMKO/crds/gdp.md

 3. `matchClusters`: List of clusters on which the above `matchRules` will be applied on.
 The member object of this list are cluster contexts of the individual k8s/openshift clusters.

-4. `trafficSplit` is required if we want to route a certain percentage of traffic to certain objects in a certain cluster.
-These are weights and the range for them is 1 to 20.
+4. `trafficSplit` is required if we want to route a percentage of traffic to objects in a given cluster.
+Weights for these clusters range from 1 to 20.

 ### Notes
-* A GDP object must be created in the `avi-system` namespace.
-GDP objects in all ther namespaces will *not* be considered.
-For now, AMKO supports only one GDP object in the entire cluster.
-Any other additonal GDP objects will be ignored.
-* A GDP object is created as part of `helm install`.
+* Only one `GDP` object is allowed.
+* If using `helm install`, a `GDP` object is created by picking up values from `values.yaml` file.
 User can then edit this GDP object to modify their selection of objects.
-* Deletion of a GDP rule will trigger all the objects to be again checked against the remaining set of rules.
-* Deletion of a cluster member from the `matchClusters` will trigger deletion of objects selected from that cluster in AVI.

-### Editability
-All fields in the GDP spec are editable.
-This means that, any GDP change made in runtime *will* be reflected by AMKO.